webpolis/mididings-arpeggiator/README.md

 * `NOTEON`, `NOTEOFF`, `SYSRT_CLOCK` and `SYSRT_START`

-Initialize the arpeggiator arguments and run it (see `synth-studio.py` for a more complex setup example):
+Initialize the arpeggiator arguments and run it:

 ```
 arpArgs = {